-We archive most information provided to us by clients as soon as services are ceased, and data will cycle out of long-term backups up to 2 years later.
+We archive most information provided to us by customers as soon as services are ceased, and data will cycle out of long-term backups up to 2 years later.
 We store logs of outbound emails for up to 12 months after the email is sent for the purposes of handling complaints and compliance monitoring.

 We want to ensure you remain in control of your personal data.
 Part of this is making sure you understand your legal rights, which (for individuals) are as follows:

-- the right to confirmation as to whether or not we have your personal data and, if we do, to obtain a copy of it (this is known as a subject access request);
+The right to confirmation as to whether or not we have your personal data and, if we do, to obtain a copy of it (this is known as a subject access request);

-- the right to have inaccurate data rectified; and
+The right to have inaccurate data rectified; and

-- the right to object to your data being used for marketing or profiling.
+The right to object to your data being used for marketing or profiling.